Oasis256/StoryTeller/readme.md

 # Organizing your audiobooks

-#### Directory structure and folder names are important to Audiobookshelf!
+#### Directory structure and folder names are important to The Book Shelf!

  See [documentation](https://audiobookshelf.org/docs) for supported directory structure, folder naming conventions, and audio file metadata usage.